 In Ribes de Freser I would suggest:

-In the valley itself, there are two options of accomodation for those who wish to spend the night surrounded by such a beautiful scenery:
+On the valley itself, there are two options of accomodation for those who wish to spend the night surrounded by such beautiful scenery:

 In Ribes de Freser

-Ribes de Freser it’s a 15 minute drive from Queralbs and there is also rack railway station.
+Ribes de Freser it’s a 15 minute drive from Queralbs and it also has a Rack Railway Station:

-There’s a lot of different options of treks in Vall de Núria, from all levels of difficulty and suitable for all kinds of people.
+There’s a lot of different options for hiking in Vall de Núria, from all levels of difficulty and suitable for all kinds of people.
 Here I suggest a few that I’ve done myself:

 Distance: 7.23 km

 Time: 3h 22’ according signs / 2h my time

 This hike along the “Camí Vell” is probably one of the most popular mountain hikes of Catalunya and the Pyrenees.
 Either way, ascending or descending, it is a wonderful way to combine sport and nature.

 The walk starts either at Queralbs Rack Railway station (where you can park your car for free), or at Queralbs main square, Plaça del Raig.
 The trail is very well indicated with lots of signs along the way, there’s no possible loss to get to the top on this trail.
 It’s a fairly easy trek, not technical but steep during all the way up.
 It’s a very rocky land and you’re going to have to cross a few scree.